A few years back we introduced Jacob sheep to our Farm and what an incredible experience; we raise them for enjoyment and a bit of self reliance.

 Washing the Fiber

-After the sheep is sheered and the fiber is separated, it’s time to wash.
+After shearing is finished the fiber is separated for washing.
 Felecia takes a plastic bowl, adds 3 squirts of dish soap with two handfuls of fiber, and then adds boiling water.

 Fluffing the Wool